oddbird/css-sandbox/src/toggles/explainer.md

-- Every **toggle** has a name, a current state, set number of possible states, and some metadata for determining how to move between states.
+- Every **toggle** has a name, a current state, set number of possible states, and some metadata for determining how to move between states by default.
 - Any element can become a **toggle root** for any number of toggles, using the `toggle-root` property.